 |Kenneth G. Peterson

 Kenneth G. Peterson was elected to the Board of Trustees of the North American Electric Reliability Corporation in February 2006.
-Mr. Peterson is the chair of the Standards Oversight and Technology Committee and the chair of the Nominating Committee.
-He serves on the Corporate Governance and Human Resources and the Finance and Audit Committees.
+Mr. Peterson is the chair of the Standards Oversight and Technology Committee and serves on the Corporate Governance and Human Resources and the Finance and Audit Committees.

 Mr. Peterson is the former president and CEO of Powerex Corporation, a leading marketer of wholesale energy products and services in western Canada and the western United States.
 He has consulted in the areas of strategic policy and pricing in the energy sector.
 Prior positions include director of planning at BC Hydro and Power Authority and economic consultant with Westwater Research Centre, University of British Columbia.
 He is a past director on the boards of Western Electricity Coordinating Council and the Western Regional Transmission Association.
 He obtained his bachelor's degree in economics from the University of British Columbia and his master's degree in Economics from Northwestern University.

 Jan Schori was elected to the Board of Trustees of the North American Electric Reliability Corporation in February 2009.
-Ms. Schori is the chair of the Finance and Audit Committee and serves on the Compliance, Enterprise-wide Risk, and Nominating Committees.
+Ms. Schori is the chair of the Finance and Audit Committee and serves on the Compliance and Enterprise-wide Risk Committees.

 Ms. Schori is the former general manager and chief executive officer of the Sacramento Municipal Utility District (SMUD), the nation’s sixth largest publicly owned electric utility.
 During her 14 ½ year tenure as CEO, the utility earned a strong reputation for its renewable energy and energy efficiency programs, as well as being rated number 1 nationally in commercial customer satisfaction by JD Power & Associates her last two years there.